LitaryEnd/Acid/README.md

 > Beware, some content is still in development or may not be executed at all at the time of Alpha V7.135.
 You will be able to see it in the future

-## All information about the changes is in "mod.hjson".
+( All information about the changes is in "info.md". )
-> These are changes in code, sprites, sounds, sectors.

 ## How long does it take to create a mod?